CheickPaul/CheickPaul/README.md

 This project aims to develop a high performance trading algorithm designed for the Ultra Bond (UB) futures market.
 The strategy is based on Smart Money Concepts (SMC), volume spikes, time-based execution windows, and economic news filtering — basic elements that I have already used for passing a rigorous propfirm challenge.

 The core innovation lies in the integration of multiple AI agents, each responsible for replicating key elements of discretionary trading.
-The goal is to progressively evolve the system from a semi-automated assistant to a fully autonomous algorithm.
+The goal is to progressively evolve the system from a semi automated assistant to a fully autonomous algorithm.

 This repository documents the design, architecture, agent roles, and the logic of the system.
 The algorithm is under active development and will be refined in progressive stages.